luizcieslak/am-i-inapp-browser/README.md

 # Am I inside in-app browser

-Series of tests to detect an in-app browser and attempts to escape from it.
+Series of tests to detect an in-app browser (aka WebViews) and to escape from it.

 ## Introduction